nfdi4cat/ontology-development/competency_questions/chemistry_questions.md

 - Which wavelength X is the primary absorbed wavelength for catalyst Y ?

-- Which substances X can be used as Activation component for the catalytic substance Y ? (so basically this question would ask something like: which component X can be used to achive a minimal electron shift of X eV on the component Y ?)
+- Which substances X can be used as Activation component for the catalytic substance Y ? (so basically this question would ask something like: which component X can be used to achieve a minimal electron shift of X eV on the component Y ?)

 -